omarmn/DataScience_JH_Coursera_Assignments/README.md

 <h3>Introduction</h3>

-Below is a list of projects I worked on for my Data Science Specilisation.
+Below is a list of projects I worked on for my Data Science Specialisation.
 All code is written in R. Each section has a:

 - Title
 - Link to RMarkdown document on RPubs
 - A short description of the project

-<h3>Machine Learning - Fitness Excercise Classifier</h3>
+<h3>Machine Learning - Fitness Exercise Classifier</h3>

 http://rpubs.com/omarmn/machinelearning